 Perhaps the city’s unique charm can be best observed in the area known as Lipscani, which consists of a jumble of streets between Calea Victoriei, Blvd.
 Bratianu, Blvd.
 Regina Elisabeta and the Dambovita River.
-A once-glamorous residential area, the old city centre is now slowly being refashioned into an upscale neighborhood.
+A once-glamorous residential area, the old city center is now slowly being refashioned into an upscale neighborhood.

-Today, the area is home to many art galleries, antique shops and coffeehouses.
+Today, the area is home to many art galleries, antique shops, and coffeehouses.
 On a beautiful day, you can stroll down the narrow cobblestone streets and imagine the shopkeepers outside near their stores, encouraging people to buy their merchandise and negotiating prices with them.
-Don’t forget to stop by Hanul cu Tei, which is a rectangular courtyard between Strada Lipscani and Strada Blanari, home to an array of art and antiques shops.
+Don’t forget to stop by Hanul cu Tei, which is a rectangular courtyard between Strada Lipscani and Strada Blanari, home to an array of art and antique shops.

-Built by Communist Party leader, Nicolae Ceausescu, the colossal Parliament Palace (formerly known as the People’s Palace) is the second largest administrative building in the world after the Pentagon.
+Built by Communist Party leader, Nicolae Ceausescu, the colossal Parliament Palace (formerly known as the People’s Palace) is the second-largest administrative building in the world after the Pentagon.
 It took 20,000 workers and 700 architects to build.
-The palace boasts 12 stories, 1,100 rooms, a 328-ft-long lobby and four underground levels, including an enormous nuclear bunker.
+The palace boasts 12 stories, 1,100 rooms, a 328-ft-long lobby, and four underground levels, including an enormous nuclear bunker.

 When construction started in 1984, the dictator intended it to be the headquarters of his government.
 Today, it houses Romania’s Parliament and serves as an international conference centre.
 Built and furnished exclusively with Romanian materials, the building reflects the work of the country’s best artisans.
 A guided tour takes visitors through a small section of dazzling rooms, huge halls and quarters used by the Senate (when not in session).
 The interior is a luxurious display of crystal chandeliers, mosaics, oak paneling, marble, gold leaf, stained-glass windows and floors covered in rich carpets.